cider-dft/CiderPress/docs/ciderpress/dft/dft.rst

 =======================

 The ``ciderpress.dft`` package defines the backend-independent contract between an electronic feature representation and a mapped XC model.
-A backend reads the stored settings, computes the requested raw features, calls the evaluator, and propagates the returned feature derivatives to its density or density matrix.  :doc:`../../theory/framework` introduces the scientific data flow; the pages below document the corresponding objects.
+A DFT backend (PySCF or GPAW) reads the stored settings, computes the requested raw features, calls the evaluator, and propagates the returned feature derivatives into the Kohn-Sham effective potential.
+:doc:`../../theory/framework` introduces the scientific data flow; the pages below document the corresponding objects.

 Settings and numerical plans